Sciss/sciss.github.io/_posts/2016-04-03-rethinking-fscape.md

   - Mostly we think of push transport in signal processing, e.g. we start with an audio file and we throw chunks of data at the UGen until the file ends.
   - Yet, there may be cases where we want more of a functional "open music" kind of perspective, where the process is driven by a sink until a specific condition occurs to terminate the process.
 Think of a `.contains` or `.takeWhile` collection view of a process
+  - Generally we would want the macro to determine running time.
+We could imagine generator UGens without a natural duration, e.g. a noise generator.
+If we think pull-based, the sink needs to determine what to do if a stream 'ends'.
 - channels
   - how to represent multi-channel streams?
   - Departing from the UGen metaphor, one might implement something like multi-channel expansion in SuperCollider